Can you run multiple sole trader businesses at the same time?

 sole trader multiple businesses

-Plenty of people do not rely on a single line of work.
-You might have a main trade that pays the bills, but also run a side business, or pick up occasional income from something completely different.
-It is a practical way of working if you are self-employed and want to spread risk.
+Many people don’t rely on a single job or business to pay the bills.
+You might have a main trade or job but also run a side business, or earn occasional income from something completely different.

 One UTR, one tax return